mahendrapaipuri/ceems/website/docs/configuration/ceems-exporter.md

 disabled by default and it can be enabled using `--collector.cray_pm_counters` CLI flag to the `ceems_exporter`.

+### HWMon collector

+There is no special configuration required for HWMon collector as well.
+It is disabled by default and it can be enabled using `--collector.hwmon` CLI flag to the `ceems_exporter`.
+If there are no sensors that monitors neither power or energy of hardware components, the collector cannot be initialized and will return an error.
+In that case, do not enable the collector.

 ### RAPL collector

 For the kernels that are `<5.3`, there is no special configuration to be done.
 If the